-Do you want #baby to have strong relationships later in life?
-This famous theory in psychology explains how your child’s attachment to you shapes your child’s relationship to others later in life.
+Do you want Your Child to have strong relationships later in life?
+This famous theory in psychology explains how your child’s attachment to you shapes your child’s relationship with others later in life.

 The attachment theory

 The attachment theory argues that a strong emotional and physical bond to one primary caregiver in our first years of life is critical to our development.
 If our bonding is strong and we are securely attached, then we feel safe to explore the world.
 We know there is always that safe base, to which we can return anytime.

 If our bond is weak, we feel insecurely attached.
 We are afraid to leave or explore a rather scary-looking world.
 Because we are not sure if we can return.

 People who are securely attached are said to have greater trust, can connect to others and as a result, are more successful in life.

 Insecurely attached people tend to mistrust others, lack social skills, and have problems forming relationships.
 There are 3 types of insecure attachments:

 In response to distress, the first 2 react organized, while the last type acts disorganized.

 Besides having trust issues and relationship problems, people with insecure attachment styles are more likely to have health problems.

 It is believed that our attachment is formed in the very first years of our lives, a time when children are too young to communicate their anxiety and as a result can experience high levels of stress.
 Then their adrenal gland – an organ sitting on top of our kidneys – produces the stress hormones adrenaline and cortisol.
 The heart rate increases, the blood pressure goes up and children become alert.
 If that happens frequently, it is called toxic stress.
 Toxic, because it impairs the development of a child’s brain, and weakens the immune system.
 In embryos or at a very young age, toxic stress can even switch the expressions of genes, which can affect our health many decades later.